enthusi/feline/joss/paper.md

 | NVIDIA A100 GPU   |       64   |              27    |
 +-------------------+------------+--------------------+

 Another major improvement in execution time was accomplished by rearranging the data to maximize the number of cache hits.
 Initially, the cube data is stored as a series of images, i.e., 300 x 300 spatial data points arranged in an array of 4,000 in spectral dimension.
-The algorithm works on spectral that would be highly interleaved by  ~360 KB for consecutive data points and the full spectrum exceeding a range of 1 GiB.
+The spectral data the algorithm works on is highly interleaved by ~360 KB for consecutive data points.
+A single spectrum is spread over more than 1 GiB in the original data.
-As a preprocessing step, the data cube is rearranged as a spatial grid of full spectra.
+As a preprocessing step, the cube data is therefor rearranged as a spatial grid of full spectra.

 This arrangement further motivated an implementation of ``FELINE`` in ``CUDA`` to utilize GPUs for parallelization.
 Typical full size MUSE data cubes can be fully loaded into the GPU memory of any modern ``CUDA``-enabled GPU.
 We provide a working implementation that produces identical results to the ``FELINE`` C variant.

-Optionally, FELINE plots the three return parameters in real time via SDL_Surface and also saves them to disk.
+Optionally, FELINE plots the four return parameters in real time via SDL_Surface and also saves them to disk (see Figure 1).

 ![The visual FELINE output displays four metrics: signal strength, template, redshift, and line count.
 These values are presented using a shared color scheme to distinguish between the various peaks and objects. \label{fig:results}](feline_result.png)

-Shown are from left to right are the quality of the best match, the corresponding redshift of the best match and its template.
+Shown in Figure 1 from left to right are the quality of the best match, the corresponding redshift of the best match and its template.
 A fourth panel shows the number of lines that contributed to the most successful model for ease of human readability (it reflects the number of set bits in the best model value).
-(See Figure 1)

 We also provide a simple Python framework for further visualization and manual verification of the FELINE detections (see Figure 2).